 From our award-winning College of Education, to our outstanding programs in the arts, to our emphasis on undergraduate research in the natural and social sciences, WOU’s curriculum offers a challenging learning experience that extends well beyond the traditional classroom.
 WOU’s faculty members across disciplines support the stellar educational environment on campus.

 Building on our history of being the first public university in the west, WOU is focused on a sustainable tomorrow.
-The Ackerman Residence Hall is considered one of the top 10 greenest residence halls in the world, and the Devolder Family Science Center, which opened in fall 2014, complements the Health and Wellness Center creating a modern and vibrant academic and student core.
+The Ackerman Residence Hall is considered one of the top 10 greenest residence halls in the world, and the Woodcock Education Center, which opened in summer 2016, complements the Health and Wellness Center creating a modern and vibrant academic and student core.

 At WOU, you can be involved in a wide spectrum of student activities, including cultural events, service learning and internship programs, and the performing arts.
+WOU is home to Oregon's only public university NCAA Division II athletic program.
 Many students quickly discover that establishing connections with professors and campus staff occurs naturally since courses are taught by faculty.
 These connections open the doors to graduate school and careers.

 Located in the city of Monmouth, just twenty minutes west of Salem and an hour from the Oregon coast and Portland, makes it easy to experience the best of what Oregon has to offer.
 If you want to pursue your college goals in a small campus environment with world class faculty and resources, WOU is the ideal place for you.